 Crucially, those with none of the “misperceptions” opposed the war, while “each additional misperception is accompanied by sharply higher support for the war”.
 Indeed, a different poll showed that 80% of supporters of the war indicated that “Iraq’s connection with groups like Al-Qaeda” was a major reason for their support.

 In short, a war whose cost in human lives is, according to lower estimates, at least 100 000 civilians – fathers, mothers, sons and daughters… actual people with dreams and hopes, not numbers – appears (recognising that correlation is not causality) to have gained considerable support as a result of “misperceptions” that can be linked to certain news sources.
 This did not inspire political outrage about “fake news”.

 The Iraq “misperceptions” survey is now 13 years old, yet we appear to have learned nothing from it.
 We have witnessed years of mass harvesting of data for the purpose of manipulation, feeding an unaccountable data trawling industry, yet we appear to have underestimated the danger.
-Now that data industry has created an opportunity to generate 20 000 US dollars for one opportunist fake news website.
+Now that data industry has created an opportunity to generate 20 000 US dollars an hour for one opportunist fake news website.
 We have online platforms channelling our world view into narrow “filter bubbles” that make society more susceptible to being targeted with misinformation.
 Now, instead of learning from this, we appear unable to respond rationally.

 If we could end the fake news about “fake news” being news, we might move a little closer to finding a meaningful answer.
 The medicine proposed to magically bring an end to misinformation is to ask the data trawling industry to become the arbiters of truth… to invite the companies that are at the origin of the noxious filter-bubbles to filter out the fake news… not too much… just enough.
 Please.